 Daily Fantasy Sports Contests Are Legal and Almost the Same as Betting

-Fantasy sports betting is the next best thing to sports betting and it is completely legal in the United States.
-When the Unlawful Internet Gambling Enforcement Act (UIGEA) was passed in 2006, it specifically mentioned fantasy sports and gave fantasy sports betting an exemption to the law.
+Fantasy sports betting is the next best thing to sports betting and it is completely legal in almost every state.
+When the Unlawful Internet Gambling Enforcement Act (UIGEA) was passed in 2006 to block payments to online gambling firms, it specifically mentioned fantasy sports as having an exemption to the law.

 What this means for you is that you can play at legal, US-based fantasy betting sites for real money.
 There are no worries about running afoul of the law or being stiffed out of your money.
 Fantasy sites such as FanDuel.com are based out of the United States and are subject to the same laws as all other US-based businesses.